Ensembl/ensembl-compara/docs/production/READMEs/protein_trees.rst

 General structure of the pipeline
 ---------------------------------

-You can refer to docs/pipeline_diagrams/ProteinTrees.png for a visual description of the pipeline.
+You can refer to docs/production/diagrams/ProteinTrees.gv for an eHive pipeline graph.

 The main structure is given by some backbone analysis.
 Each one of them will dump the current state of the database (for a backup) and fire the next step of the pipeline.
 The backups can be used to restore the database if things go very wrong (let's hope they don't :) ).